Welcome to The Parish Church of St Thomas and St Edmund's Website

 A new West Door; new Nave Altar design; new Font design; new seating; new Children's area; new Bookstall area; new sound and lighting arrangements.

-Please pray for the Redevelopment Team as they continue their work.
+Please pray for the Redevelopment Team as they continue their work and remember to check in the monthly Diary to see what progress has been made and is planned.

 Choir Members needed